Course Overview

 Support

-Academic Skills: The academic skills tutor offers group and one-to-one help to develop the skills and confidence you need to succeed on the degree.
+Academic Skills training: The academic skills tutor offers group and one-to-one classes to help you to develop the skills and confidence you need to succeed on the degree.
 We also have two Royal Literary Fund fellows who will help you with your writing skills – concentrating on how to structure and improve your writing.